pschool-in/curriculum/content/grammar/pronoun/pronoun-selectWord.md

 (pronoun-2)

-Tap the demonstrative pronouns in these sentences.
+Select the demonstrative pronouns in these sentences.

 ```
 *This* idea is amazing.